Worship with us every Sunday at 9:30AM

 If at any moment you need to move, feel free to do so!
 Lots of people do it, not just parents and children!
-Bathroom breaks, diaper breaks, or time out of the sanctuary is always okay.
+Bathroom breaks, diaper breaks, and time out of the sanctuary is always ok.

 Sometimes it can feel like everyone is seeing and hearing YOU, but rest assured that the microphones and instruments do their job.

 After our 9:30 AM worship service, there is a 30-minute Sunday school time for both children and adults.
 Children learn together in the sanctuary, while adults meet in the lounge.
 This way, your family can worship together and learn at the same time afterwards.
 Click here to register for our 2023-2024 Sunday School year!

 Our church welcomes everyone to Holy Communion regardless of age.
 Typically, families decide when it’s appropriate for children to begin taking communion.
 If your child wishes, they may do so!
 Some families prefer there to be instruction before “first communion” or at a time after the child has already been taking communion.
 For information about communion instruction, email Pastor Joe.